 Have you followed our Designer Code of Conduct?
-How professionally do you communicate with clients?
+Do you communicate with clients in a polite and professional way?
 Are you able to maintain a positive responsiveness score and grow your number of repeat clients?
 Do you successfully complete handovers and projects?
 Do you have positive client reviews?

 - A pricing guide for design freelancers

 - How to handle your clients’ revision requests like a pro

 - Setting fees and expectations